 The outcome of the regression yielded the following results, all of which match my a priori expectations and possess a statistically significant relationship with the inflation-adjusted, sold price of a house in Abilene:

 The estimated $7,345 loss in property value borne by Abilene ISD taxpayers currently in Austin-Mann district and the $3,986 benefit to Wylie ISD homes due Lincoln’s closure and boundary realignment is one in a series of n-th ordered effects arising from AISD policy.
 The expense of continued sprawl of roads, water lines, police and fire protection along with other public services as people vote with their feet for the district they prefer are the unintended consequences of AISD policy makers who approach redistricting like a child’s placement of a toy soldier.
 They seem to have forgotten – twice – that these aren’t toy soldiers, but people with preferences and they are willing to demonstrate these preferences by leaving.

-Jared Reynolds – former student and now colleague of mine at HSU – likes to quip “Charles Hundley was the best superintendent that the Wylie schools ever had”.
+A real estate investor I know likes to quip "Charles Hundley was the best superintendent that the Wylie schools ever had".
 After looking at these numbers, all I can say is: it hurts to laugh.

 1 Texas Education Agency, Academic Excellence Indicator System, Archives 1993 through 2012.